microsoft/fluentui/rfcs/convergence/authoring-stories.md

 };
 ```

 By default the controls pane will be used for every story in the story file.
-This creates confusing DX to consumer as those controls will generate only a warning message with inability to use them.
+This creates confusing DX to the consumer as those controls will generate only a warning message with the inability to use them.

 To make the control pane work for every story, we need to provide props argument with proper type so SB generates those stories accordingly.
-Also they need to be passed to underlying component.
+Also they need to be passed to the underlying component.

 **Before:**